osdag-admin/Osdag-web/README.md

         npm run dev

     Now your server and client should be running.
 Navigate to http://localhost:5173/ on your browser.
-## <a id="user-content-contribute" class="anchor" href="#bugs" aria-hidden="true"></a> Contributing
+## Contributing
-Osdag invites enthusiasts with similar interest(s) to contribute to Osdag development.
+Osdag on Cloud invites enthusiasts with similar interest(s) to contribute to Osdag on Cloud development.
 Your contributions can go a long way in improving the software.
 Please take a moment to review the <a href= "https://github.com/osdag-admin/Osdag/blob/master/CONTRIBUTING.md">guidelines for contributing</a>.

    * Bug reports